-Finished watching Tiger King and caught up on Brooklyn Nine-Nine and Ozark on Netflix?
-Watched Good Omens and Tales From The Loop on Amazon Prime?
-Waiting for the next episode of The Mandalorian on Disney+?
+Finished watching everything on Netflix, Amazon Prime and Disney+?
 We have some suggestions to keep you occupied below that are designed specifically for the Apple fan looking to find out more about the company that bought us the Mac, iPod and iPhone.
 Our list includes movies and documentaries about Apple and specifically about co-founder Steve Jobs.
 By the end of the Coronavirus Lockdown you will be an expert in all things Apple!

 When the Jobs movie staring Ashton Kutcher premiered in 2013 (a couple of years prior to the other Jobs film) the reception wasn’t overwhelmingly positive and Apple fans were quick to printout the inaccuracies.
 But we think you will enjoy watching it regardless - we did.